Indian Influence On The Extinction of Bison In Southeast Idaho and Adjacent Areas

 At one point, hundreds of thousands of tribal people converged on the Great Plains and surrounding bison ranges to engage in bison hunting.

 Map from William Hornaday in 1889 showing the gradual decline in the distribution of bison in North America.
-The light pink represents the maximum range of bison, and the concentric darker lines mark the gradual range shrinkage over time.
+The light red line represents the maximum range of bison, and the concentric blue line represents the herds in 1870 and green lines herd distribution in 1880.
 Note that by 1838 Hornaday says bison were extinct in what is now Idaho, northern Utah and adjacent areas of Wyoming and Montana.

 Although Lewis and Clark reported large herds of bison on their journey up the Missouri River in 1805, once beyond the Three Forks of the Missouri, near the town of the same name in Montana, they did not encounter another bison.
 From that point on, there were no more bison on their journey west to the Pacific Ocean, including in the Upper Salmon River of Idaho or Bitterroot Valley of Montana.
 There are various theories on why bison were not found further West, but suffice to say that in historic times, bison were primarily found on the Great Plains, and in a few larger valleys just west of the Continental Divide in Southwest Montana, Southeast Idaho, western Wyoming and northern Utah.